 The AC section collects information about the different characteristics of each unique USC provider for a given family.
-If a person does not have a USC provider (HAVEUS42 is set to '2' (No), '-7' (Refused), '-8' (Don't Know) or '-9' (Not Ascertained)), then these variables are set to '-1' (Inapplicable).
+If a person does not have a USC provider (HAVEUS42 is set to '2' (No), '-7' (Refused), '-8' (Don't Know) or '-15' (Cannot be Computed)), then these variables are set to '-1' (Inapplicable).

-The basis for the AC provider questions is PROVTY42.
+The basis for the AC provider questions is PROVTY42\M18.
 This variable indicates whether the person's provider is a facility ('1'), a person ('2'), or a person-in-facility ('3').
-PROVTY42 is a copy of PROVTYPE (Provider Type) for persons who have a USC provider.
+PROVTY42\M18 is a copy of PROVTYPE\M18 (Provider Type) for persons who have a USC provider.

-Depending on how PROVTYPE is set, persons are asked about the provider's location, the provider's personal characteristics (e.g., race), the provider's accessibility, and the person's satisfaction with the provider.
+Depending on how PROVTYPE\M18 is set, persons are asked about the provider's location, the provider's personal characteristics (e.g., race), the provider's accessibility, and the person's satisfaction with the provider.
+In 2018, PROVTY42 was renamed PROVTY42\M18 because of changes to CAPI.